Bed Bug Removal

 Another misconception is that bed bugs only like dirty homes; this is another myth.
 Bed bugs enjoy any area where there are humans to feed on.
 Having a clean, organized home does not prevent bed bugs from invading; however, clutter does allow bed bugs to hide unnoticed, creating an environment that enables an infestation to develop.

 How do I get rid of bed bugs?

 The temptation may be there to get rid of a bed bug infestation yourself.
 However, DIY methods are ill-advised.
 If you miss just one pregnant female bed bug, you can be re-infested with hundreds of new adults and eggs in just a few short weeks.
 Bed bugs are sneaky and difficult to find and can cause many health problems.

 The first step in getting rid of a bed bug infestation is to assess the situation.
-A pest management company, like Hello Pest Control, will look for evidence that a bed bug infestation exists.
+Like Hello Pest Control, a pest management company will look for evidence that a bed bug infestation exists.
 Your entire home will be inspected, including your furniture, beds, rugs, and other linens.

 We even have special tools to check cracks and crevices, making it easy for us to spot an infestation even if it's not visible to the naked eye.
 The bedroom is usually the first place we will start our inspection.
 We then continue throughout your home, thoroughly inspecting every room to ensure we locate all their hiding spots.

 After our initial assessment, we will conduct a plan of action.
 We will use tools and scientific methods to treat your bed bug problem in a way that is most fitting for your budget, lifestyle, and safety concerns.
 The process can take several weeks, but it's important to be vigilant to prevent a re-infestation.